I decided to go for my Certified Kubernetes Administrator (CKA) certification, provided through The Linux Foundation. It was arduous!

 I ran through all lectures and practice tests, then did all practice tests again.

 I then went through the Ultimate Mock CKA exams.
 I really liked the mock exams.
 I probably ran through 8-10 times.
 Each exam is really just a random collection of questions from their question bank, so whether I repeated Exam one 5 times or did other exams I would sometimes get recycled questions.
-The answers occasionally were wrong (like when the answer was a result of k top node), but no biggie.
+The answers occasionally were wrong (like when the answer was a result of k top node

 I would spin up a k8s playground regularly to test things out, so that was a feature that I appreciated.